 What if I don't know what my goals are for therapy?
 If you aren't sure what your goals are for therapy, our first task is to figure that out.
 It may take several sessions before a direction is clarified.
 During the course of therapy your goals may change.
 However, establishing a direction for therapy will help you get the most out of the experience.

 How can I make payments?
-Cash, credit card or out-of-network insurance is accepted upon the completion of each session.
+Cash, checks, credit card or out-of-network insurance is accepted upon the completion of each session.
 Accommodations can also be made to make bi-weekly payments, if necessary.

 Is therapy confidential?
 Yes, and no. In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are number of exceptions to this rule.
 Exceptions include:

 - Suspected child abuse, dependent adult abuse or elder abuse.
 The therapist is required by law to report this to the appropriate authorities immediately.